Energy14/grouter/INSTALL.md

 # Running the API

-1. Open grouter\server in your CLI of choice
+1. Open grouter in your CLI of choice
 2. Execute:
    ```
    py main.py